ShaunTeka/ShaunMonwabisiTeka/README.md

 ## Objectives
 Eager and motivated Junior Data Analyst with a passion for transforming complex datasets into actionable insights.
-Proficient in database management, SQL, Python, and C#.
+Proficient in database management(data cleaning & data merging), SQL, Python, and C#.
 Seeking to leverage skills and knowledge to provide technology and data support for a dynamic team in improving organizational service delivery and streamlining business processes.
 Dedicated to continuous